Lisa Naalsund: Manchester United

 On 24 January 2023, Naalsund signed for English Women's Super League club Manchester United on a three-and-a-half-year contract.
 Having joined while working through fitness issues, Naalsund had to wait until 19 March 2023 to make her debut, starting in an FA Cup quarter-final against second division team Lewes.
 She started the game but was substituted off after 25 minutes with a hamstring problem.
+She scored her first goal for the club during a UEFA Women's Champions League qualifying match against Paris Saint-Germain on 18 October 2023.

+Birmingham City

+On 15 July 2026, it was announced that Naalsund had signed for newly promoted WSL club Birmingham City on a reported three-year contract.

 International career

 Youth

 Naalsund first represented Norway at under-15 level in 2010.
-She continued to progress as a youth international, participating in 2012 UEFA Women's Under-17 Championship qualification and attended her first tournament finals stage at the 2013 UEFA Women's Under-19 Championship.
-The following year she was recalled to the squad as Norway hosted the 2014 UEFA Women's Under-19 Championship.
+She continued to progress as a youth international, participating in 2012 UEFA Under-17 Championship qualification and attended her first tournament finals stage at the 2013 UEFA Under-19 Championship.
+The following year she was recalled to the squad as Norway hosted the 2014 UEFA Under-19 Championship.

 Senior

 In November 2017, Naalsund received her first senior international call-up for Norway for a friendly against Canada but was an unused substitute.

-Having yet to be capped, Naalsund was named as an injury replacement for Emilie Haavi for the 2019 FIFA Women's World Cup.
+Having yet to be capped, Naalsund was named as an injury replacement for Emilie Haavi for the 2019 FIFA World Cup.
 However, due to squad regulations, Naalsund could not be registered and had to remain a training player ineligible to play in the tournament.

 Naalsund made her senior international debut for the Norway on 10 June 2021, coming on as an 80th-minute substitute for Vilde Bøe Risa in a friendly 1–0 loss against Sweden.

-On 7 June 2022, Naalsund was named to the squad for UEFA Women's Euro 2022.
+On 7 June 2022, Naalsund was named to the squad for UEFA Euro 2022.
 However, she suffered a leg injury during a pre-tournament friendly against New Zealand on 25 June and was replaced by Thea Bjelde.

-On 16 June 2025, Naalsund was called up to the Norway squad for the UEFA Women's Euro 2025.
+On 16 June 2025, Naalsund was called up to the Norway squad for the UEFA Euro 2025.

+Personal life

+On 18 June 2026, she got engaged to Manchester United and Birmingham City teammate Millie Turner.